mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 evaluating fine food and drink.
-Of basically humanoid appearance and possessing an upper-class accent, it can seem like a snobbish know-it-all to some observers but it is a keen negotiator, able to take notice of micro- expressions and use them to gain an advantage in tense negotiations.
+Of basically humanoid appearance and possessing an upper-class accent, it can seem like a snobbish know-it-all to some observers but it is a keen negotiator, able to take notice of micro-expressions and use them to gain an advantage in tense negotiations.
 A sophisticated communication system allows it to securely converse with its head office or a ship planetside or in orbit.